jmurth1234/payload-cloud-storage-cf-img-adapter/README.md

 ## Configuration

-The adapter takes the following options:
+The `cloudflareStorage` function takes the following options:

 - `apiKey`: Your Cloudflare API key
 - `accountId`: Your Cloudflare account ID